bdbarnalidas/PWCS/README.md

 High-performance whole-cell simulation exploiting modular cell biology principles

+We provide CUDA C/C++ simulation code for performing parallel whole-cell simulation exploiting the existing HPC architecture.
+This includes an efficient simulation guided by our hashing based data structure called the Cellular Dictionary.
+Important features of this simulation tool are summarized below.

+    Spatially localized densely connected protein clusters/modules directed simulation.
+    Can properly handle boundary conditions.
+    Can detect and resolve collision scenarios.

 Please download and unzip 'Executable.zip'.

 The extracted folder 'Executable' consists of 2 linux executable files 'Serial_Simulator' and 'Parallel_Simulator'.